Bluespotted Fantail Ray

 Frequently Asked Questions

-The Bluespotted Fantail Ray (Taeniura lymma) has a more rounded, oval disc and much brighter, larger blue spots.
-The Blue-spotted Stingray (Neotrygon kuhlii) has a more angular, diamond-shaped disc and smaller, more muted spots that look like flecks.
+The Bluespotted Fantail Ray has a very round, oval disc and vivid, neon-blue spots on a yellow-tan body.
+The Bluespotted Stingray (Neotrygon kuhlii) has a more angular, diamond-shaped disc and smaller, more muted blue-grey spots on a darker greyish-brown body.

 Record Bluespotted Fantail Ray at your habitat